kubernetes/kubernetes/docs/proposals/volumes.md

 An admission controller could handle allocating groups for each pod and setting the group in the pod's security context.

+#### Supporting boutique ownership and permissions

+Certain applications need specific ownership and permissions on volumes and our design must allow for this.
+For example, postgresql requires permissions 0700 on its data directory.
+Users should be able to set their own permissions on files within volumes; the starting point that pods work with permissions from should be those which we have described here: `root:<fsgroup> 0660 g+s`.
+In order to get special permissions on the contents of the volume, containers should be able to unset the volume's `setgid` bit, `chmod` and `chown` the contents of a volume into their required ownership and not have those permissions altered by the kubelet.
+In order to accomplish this, the ownership management facility must be idempotent, and implement the following contract:

+1. An ownership-managed volume will, by default, have the ownership and permissions set exactly once, before the pod is started
+2. Pods should be able to alter the permissions of managed volumes and those permissions should not be altered by the kubelet

 #### A note on the root group

 Today, by default, all docker containers are run in the root group (GID 0).
+Note that the root group does not carry any notion of special privileges or capabilities -- it is a placeholder for not having a group.
 This is relied on by image authors that make images to run with a range of UIDs: they set the group ownership for important paths to be the root group, so that containers running as GID 0 *and* an arbitrary UID can read and write to those paths normally.

 It is important to note that the changes proposed here will not affect the primary GID of containers in pods.
 Setting the `pod.Spec.SecurityContext.FSGroup` field will not